 Time: 4 nights

-Where to stay: We visited during Wrestlemania so the hotel prices were a lot higher than normal, therefore to save on costs we opted to stay in a private room at the India House Hostel, I really enjoyed it here, its clean with a great atmosphere and they do a really good cheap cooked breakfast.
+Where to stay in New Orleans: We visited during Wrestlemania so the hotel prices were a lot higher than normal, therefore to save on costs we opted to stay in a private room at the India House Hostel, I really enjoyed it here, its clean with a great atmosphere and they do a really good cheap cooked breakfast.
 The tram also runs from the top of the street straight into the French Quarter, the tram also runs late into the night so it is perfect from coming back late as well.

 Get £15 off your first Booking.com stay using this link: https://www.booking.com/s/34_6/samnth00